JamesParrott/sDNA_GH/README.md

 outputnetradii 	  	Output geometry of all network radii in analysis origins= 	  	Only compute selected origins (provide feature IDs as comma separated list).
-Useful in conjunction with outputgeodesicsm, outputdestinations, outputhulls, outputnetradii. destinations= 	  	Only compute selected destinations (ditto) nonetdata 	  	Don’t output any network data (used in conjunction with geometry outputs) pre= 	  	Prefix text of your choice to output column names post= 	  	Postfix text of your choice to output column names nobetweenness 	  	Don’t calculate betweenness (saves a lot of time) nojunctions 	  	Don’t calculate junction measures (saves time) nohull 	  	Don’t calculate convex hull measures (saves time) linkonly 	  	Only calculate individual link measures. outputsums 	  	Output sum measures SAD, SCF etc as well as means MAD, MCF etc. probroutes 	  	Output measures of problem routes – routes which exceed the length of the radius
+Useful in conjunction with outputgeodesicsm, outputdestinations, outputhulls, outputnetradii. destinations= 	  	Only compute selected destinations (ditto) nonetdata 	  	Don't output any network data (used in conjunction with geometry outputs) pre= 	  	Prefix text of your choice to output column names post= 	  	Postfix text of your choice to output column names nobetweenness 	  	Don't calculate betweenness (saves a lot of time) nojunctions 	  	Don't calculate junction measures (saves time) nohull 	  	Don't calculate convex hull measures (saves time) linkonly 	  	Only calculate individual link measures. outputsums 	  	Output sum measures SAD, SCF etc as well as means MAD, MCF etc. probroutes 	  	Output measures of problem routes – routes which exceed the length of the radius